vmcilwain/salted_rails_server/README.md

 #### RSA key

 Update salt_ssh/pillars/default/init.sls to add your ssh key to log in as the user created in the user state.
 This is required since the user created does not have a default password assigned.
-This is done for strong security!
+This is done for strong security!.

 ## Caution